Introduction

 – CB1 receptors are primarily found in the central nervous system, while CB2 receptors are primarily located in peripheral tissues and immune cells.

-– Cannabinoids from cannabis can interact with these receptors, mimicking the actions of endocannabinoids.
+– Cannabinoids from cannabis can interact with these receptors, mimicking the actions of endocannabinoids. - Enzymes:

 – Enzymes like fatty acid amide hydrolase (FAAH) and monoacylglycerol lipase (MAGL) are responsible for breaking down endocannabinoids, regulating their levels in the body.